 Hong Kong tycoon Richard Li's FWD files for U.S. listing

-The company did not reveal the size of the IPO but the deal could raise between $2 to $3 billion, people familiar with the matter said.
+The company did not disclose the size of the IPO, but the deal could raise between $2 and $3 billion, people familiar with the matter said.

-A raising of that size would value FWD at $13 billion to $15 billion, they added.
+A fundraising of that size would value FWD at $13 billion to $15 billion, they added.

-The number of American Depositary Shares (ADS) or a price range has yet to be determined, a statement from the company said.
+The number of American Depositary Shares (ADS) and price range have yet to be determined, a statement from the company said.

-"The IPO is expected to take place after the SEC completes its review process, subject to market conditions," it added.
+"The IPO is expected to take place after the SEC (U.S. Securities and Exchange Commission) completes its review process, subject to market conditions," it added.

 The IPO filing comes under FWD holding company PCGI Intermediate.

+The company's major acquisitions included its $3 billion purchase of Siam Commercial Bank's SCB.BK life insurance unit in Thailand in 2019, just days after agreeing to buy the Hong Kong operations of U.S. insurer MetLife Inc MET.N.

-FWD was established in 2013 and is the insurance business of Li's investment arm Pacific Century Group.
+FWD is the insurance business of Li's investment arm Pacific Century Group.

-FWD has businesses across 10 Asian countries led by Hong Kong, Indonesia, Japan and Macau, according to its website.
+FWD has businesses across 10 Asian markets led by Hong Kong, Indonesia, Japan and Macau, according to its website.

 The company has $62.6 billion in assets and 9.8 million customers, a factsheet on its website states which also says FWD's minor shareholders include Swiss Re SRENH.S, GIC Ventures, RBJ Capital and Hopu Investments.